 Is ME/CFS just being tired?

-Lower ATP production affects every system in the body and can lead to exhaustion however nearly all patients experience cognitive impairment, sleep disruption, muscle and joint pain, all of which are consistent with mitochondrial and neurological dysfunction.
+No, lower ATP production affects every system in the body and can lead to exhaustion however nearly all patients experience cognitive impairment, sleep disruption, muscle and joint pain, all of which are consistent with mitochondrial and neurological dysfunction.

 Can ME/CFS be treated?